All About German Shepherd Dog Breed | Training | Puppy | Food | Care |

 • Encourage your dog to exercise through a 10 to 15-minute walk every day to get started

-• As you implement new routines and diet to lose weight, it is important that you track their process to make sure your plan works.
+• As you implement new routines and diets to lose weight, it is important that you track their process to make sure your plan works.

-• With the help of your veterinarian, develop a weight loss plan that controls the calories and portion for your dog.
+• With the help of your veterinarian, develop a weight loss plan that controls the calories and portions for your dog.

 • High-fiber, low-calorie food for your puppy will make them feel full for longer time durations.